LangdalP/GoTimer/README.md

 2. Unzip the file
 3. Install the program with Python (unless you already have Python)
 4. Put the file called **gamestate_integration_go_timer.cfg** in X:\PATH_TO_STEAM\steamapps\common\Counter-Strike Global Offensive\csgo\cfg , where PATH_TO_STEAM is where your steam folder is.
-5. Start the program and enjoy!
+5. Start the program from your start-menu.
 If CS:GO was launched before you copied the cfg-file, you have to restart it.

 **For Ubuntu users, here's a more detailed how-to:**